Knysna Skolly (Thestor brachycerus brachycerus)

 Female oviposition behaviour

 Oviposition is very rapid and eggs were laid singly.
 After a second or two the female then flies a short distance to another plant and lays again.
-It appears that oviposition sites are selected at random as there is no pattern in plant choice and the distance between depositing eggs also varies.
+It appears that oviposition sites are selected at random as there is no pattern in plant species choice and the distance between depositing eggs also varies.
 The majority of eggs are laid on the underside of plant leaves, however sometimes oviposition occurs on the plant floret.
 Occasionally up to three eggs are laid on the same plant but usually the female moves to another plant after having laid only one egg.
-The eggs are laid between 10cm and 130cm from the ground at the Pezula colony and between 5cm and 75cm at the coastal sites.
+The eggs were laid between 10cm and 130cm from the ground at the Pezula colony and between 5cm and 75cm at the coastal sites.
 This behaviour strongly supports the hypothesis that the larvae of T. brachycerus are aphytophagous (i.e. that they do not feed on plant material).

 In the recent revision of Thestor (Heath & Pringle 2004) the Knysna population was recognised as a unique taxon at subspecies level, but more recent DNA work indicates that it should be separated from Thestor dukei, its closely related montane cousin, at species level.
 T. brachycerus is therefore only known from the Knysna populations.